ZechCodes/Blog-Posts/python-async-await/python-async-await.md

         print(f"Requested {site} in {duration:.2f} seconds")

     end = time.perf_counter()
-    print(f"Runtime {end - start:0.2f} seconds, cumulative runtime {total_duration:0.2f} seconds")
+    print(f"Run time {end - start:0.2f} seconds, cumulative run time {total_duration:0.2f} seconds")

 if __name__ == "__main__":
     asyncio.run(main())
 ```

-This code is a bit more complex, but when we run it we see that the runtime is always less than the cumulative runtime.
-We can even see that the runtime is only a little longer than the slowest request.
+This code is a bit more complex, but when we run it we see that the run time is always less than the cumulative run time.
+We can even see that the run time is only a little longer than the slowest request.
 This tells us that each request is running concurrently and that no request is blocking the others while waiting for the response.

 ## What Even Is Async/Await